0 Shares

 Resource Requirements

 The synchronous learning model enables students to acquire knowledge by attending classes or lectures in person.
-Hence, a student can learn despite no fast internet connection.
+Hence, a student can learn despite having no fast internet connection.
 But he has to spend money on travel and accommodation to attend the classes in person.
 Also, the student needs to pay instructor fees while learning in a conventional classroom environment.

 The asynchronous learning model does not require students to incur expenses related to travel and accommodation.
-But a student cannot learn at his own pace without high-speed internet.
+But a student cannot learn at their own pace without high-speed internet.
 Also, he has to incur data charges to watch video lectures and access study materials over the internet.

 Feedback